 - Butter or spray: if you don't want to use paper liners because you want more crust (the batter needs to be in contact with the metal for this to happen), simply butter or use a baking spray to prevent the muffins from sticking.

-Have the ingredients at room temperature, don't overbeat the batter, use baking powder, and bake them at the right temperature.
-All these steps will make your muffins rise better which will make them light and fluffy.
+Have the ingredients at room temperature, don't overbeat the batter and bake them at the right temperature.
+All these steps will make your muffins rise better, making them light and fluffy.

 If you gently touch the muffin top with your finger, it should feel springy and resilient and not feel wet.
 You should hardly be able to leave a dent in the muffin.
 If the top gives and the finger leaves a definite mark, it needs further baking.
 It's a good idea not to rely on a cake tester or toothpick to check for doneness.